nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.2.5 Deleting a patient: `delete`

-Deletes the specified patient and tasks associated to that patient from NovaCare.
+**Deletes the specified patient and the tasks associated to that patient from NovaCare.**

 :pencil: Format: `delete INDEX`